sebfio/SFBM_fork/README.md

 Changes were made to satisfy requirements for ME 321 machine design course at the university of waterloo for Mechatronics Engineering.

+For original README and License see readme.txt and license.txt